5 Takeaways To Put You On The Path To Win In The New Era of AI Search

 Takeaway 4: You Have Exactly 10 Seconds to Win the "Orientation Game"

-The 2-Block Rule & The Three Questions The data is clear: most visitors never scroll past the second or third content block.
+Most visitors never scroll past the second or third content block.
 If your value proposition isn't positioned at the very top of your site's architecture, you have already lost.
 Every high-traffic page must answer the Three Questions Framework immediately:

 What is this?
 (Explained in plain English, devoid of corporate jargon).